evansbenj/SulaRAD/5_subsetting_the_data_and_genotyping.md

 ```
 But this did not work so I instead ended up using the Galaxy webserver to merge the beds for regions >51000 bp away from genes from the 2014 paper.

-And now I used this script to split up the vcf files into different sections depending on the distance of the sites from genes (15_Executes_GATK_commands_SelectVariants_output_bed.pl):
+And now I used this script to split up the vcf files into different sections depending on the distance of the sites from genes and then make tab delimited files (15_Executes_GATK_commands_SelectVariants_output_bed.pl):

 ```perl
 #!/usr/bin/perl